MarioFinale/VillagerSaver/README.md

  Minecraft plugin for Spigot

 Prevents the death of villagers from zombies.
 They will be always converted to zombie villagers so, worst case scenario the player can just heal them.
-It preserves trades and updates reputation.
+It preserves trades, homes, job location and updates reputation.

 ## Changelog